metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 ## Minting With Guard Groups

-When minting from a Candy Machine using guard groups, **we must explicitly select which group we want to mint from** by providing its label.
+When minting from a Core Candy Machine using guard groups, **we must explicitly select which group we want to mint from** by providing its label.

 Additionally, Mint Settings may also be required as explained in [the previous section](#minting-with-guards).
 However, **the Mint Settings will apply to the “Resolved Guards” of the selected group**.

-For instance, imagine a Candy Machine with the following guards:
+For instance, imagine a Core Candy Machine with the following guards:

 - **Default Guards**:
   - Bot Tax